 Metasploit stands out among other penetration testing tools for web applications.
 The reason is that this is actually a framework and not a specific application.
 You can use it to create custom tools for particular tasks.
 You can use Metasploit to:

 Aircrack-ng is a wireless LAN tool that can be used to recover WEP/WPA/WPA2 keys.
 It’s one of the most popular wireless hacking tools, and it has been around since 2002.
 It’s used by penetration testers to test the security of wireless networks and find weaknesses, but it also comes with a few other use cases, including:

 We’ve mentioned Burp Suite a couple of times earlier, and this is because this tool is an all-in-one platform for testing the security of web applications.
 It has several tools that can be used for every phase of the testing process, including Intercepting proxy, Application-aware spider, Advanced web application scanner, Intruder tool, Repeater tool, and Sequencer tool.

-Web applications offer a lot of convenience and value to the end users, but it comes with a cost.
-Most systems are publicly exposed to the internet and the data is readily available to those who are willing to do a bit of research.
-Because of the growing usage and evolving technologies, web applications are prone to vulnerabilities, in both design and configuration, that hackers might find and exploit.
-Because of this, web applications should be a priority when it comes to penetration testing, especially if they handle sensitive information.
+Web applications are convenient, cost-effective, and value-adding.
+However, most systems are publicly exposed to the Internet, and the data can become easily available to those who are willing to do a bit of research.
+What’s more, even the most advanced web applications are prone to vulnerabilities, in both design and configuration, that hackers might find and exploit.
+Because of this, the web application penetration testing roadmap should be a priority.

-Relevant is a 7-years old software development vendor that has expertise in web applications and cloud cybersecurity.
-Contact us now to get a quote of penetration testing for your web app.
+Contact us now to get a quote for penetration testing for your web app.